 If you require any of these contact webmaster at vixenrv.org to get pricing and availability.

-While the diesel engine may come from Bavaria and the transmission from France, much of the rest of the Vixens come from American car manufacturers.
+While the diesel engine comes from Bavaria and the transmission from France, the balance of Vixen components come from American car manufacturers.
 There are few unique parts on a Vixen which means that most parts are still available today.